-CLEANING BURNER INJECTOR HOLDER AND PILOT AIR INLET HOLE
+BURNER INJECTOR HOLDER AND PILOT AIR INLET HOLE

 The primary air inlet holes allow the proper amount of air to mix with the gas.
 This provides a clean burning flame.
-Keep these holes clear of dust, dirt, lint, and pet hair.
+Keep these holes clear of dust, dirt, lint and pet hair.
 Clean these air inlet holes prior to each heating season.
 Blocked air holes will create soot.
 We recommend that you clean the unit every three months during operation and have heater inspected yearly by a qualified service person.

 We also recommend that you keep the burner tube and pilot assembly clean and free of dust and dirt.
 To clean these parts we recommend using compressed air no greater than 30 PSI.
-Your local computer store, hardware store, or home center may carry compressed air in a can.
-You can use a vacuum cleaner in the blow position.
+Your local computer store, hardware store or home center may carry compressed air in a can.
 If using compressed air in a can, please follow the directions on the can.
 If you don't follow directions on the can, you could damage the pilot assembly.

 - 1. Shut off the unit, including the pilot.
-Allow the unit to cool for at least thirty minutes. - Inspect burner, pilot, and primary air inlet holes on injector holder for dust and dirt (see Figure 35). - 3.
-Blow air through the ports/slots and holes in the burner.
+Allow the unit to cool for at least thirty minutes. - Inspect burner, pilot and primary air inlet holes on injector holder for dust and dirt (see Figures 33 and 34).